webscraperio/web-scraper-documentation/docs/Parser.md

  ## Getting started

 To set up a parser for a sitemap, go to `Sitemap details` page in your [Cloud Web Scraper][cloud] account and open `Parser` tab.
-You will see a table with 2 columns - `Column name` and `Parsers`.
-If you have some data already scraped, you will have another table below with data preview that contains the first 10 scraped records.
-To add a parser click on `Add parser` dropdown for the relevant row and select a parser type you wish to set up.
-On how each parser type works and how to configure it check one of the related documentation pages listed in [Parser types](#parser-types) section.
+A table with 2 columns - `Column name` and `Parsers` will be visible.
+If there is some data already scraped for the selected sitemap, another table below with data preview containing the first 10 scraped records will show.
+To add a parser - click `Add parser` dropdown for the relevant row and then select a parser type to set up.
+Information of how each parser type works and how to configure each, check one of the related documentation pages listed in [Parser types](#parser-types) section.

-Virtual column can be created by clicking on `+ Add column` button at the bottom of the parser table.
+An additional, custom column, using and combining data from other columns, called a "Virtual column" can be created by clicking on `+ Add column` button at the bottom of the parser table.

-It is useful to have a basic knowledge of RegEx but it is not required as only one of the parser types are solely for using RegEx.
+For more complex data processing some knowledge of RegEx is useful; however, it is not obligatory as only one of the parser types are solely for using RegEx.

-As you configure your parser, data preview will be updated in real time for you to check and compare the applied changes.
-Fields with more than 1000 characters will be truncated in the data preview.
+The data preview will be updated automatically everytime a parser is configured, showing a comparison of the applied changes.
+Fields with more than 1000 characters will be abbreviated in the data preview.

-You can set multiple parsers of the same type for one column, this is extremely helpful for using [Replace text] [replace-parser] parser as you can achieve the same result by creating very simple replace text operations as having only one parser with a complicated configuration.
+It is possible to set multiple parsers of the same type for one column, this is extremely helpful for using [Replace text] [replace-parser] parsers, because it allows to achieve the same result by creating very simple replace text operations as only one parser with a more complicated configuration.

 ### Parser types